mdbrnd/Quick21/README.md

 ## Overview

 Quick21 is a multiplayer web implementation of the classic Blackjack game, built with React for the frontend and Express + Socket.IO for the backend.
 This project is designed to provide a fast and simple experience.
+A live version is available at [Quick21](https://quick21.onrender.com).

 ## Setup